Skip to Main Content

 2. What resources and time frame do you have to conduct the review study?

 Depending on the goals and available resources, systematic reviews might not be the best method for your review.
-Check out the following resources to decide the right method for your study.
+Check out the following resources to decide the correct method for your study.

-• An interactive survey (from the Univ. of Manitoba Libraries) that helps to choose the right review method for the given research question:
+• An interactive survey (from the Univ. of Manitoba Libraries) that helps to choose the correct review method for the given research question:

-• A pdf document of Q&As on how to choose the right review method for knowledge synthesis of quantitative studies.
+• A pdf document of Q&As on choosing the suitable review method for knowledge synthesis of quantitative studies.

 (from St. Michael's Hospital (in Canada)